 - Realigning and straightening the big toe and foot bones

 - Remove the bony protrusion

-- Improve symptoms and able to return to everyday life
+- Improve symptoms and be able to return to everyday life

 The goal of surgery is the removal of the bunion, not treating the cause.
-There is no cure for this, and preventative measures are critical to help prevent reoccurrence.
+There is no cure for this, and preventative measures are critical to helping prevent reoccurrence.